 Duration approx. 9.5 hours.
 Three historical places in 1 day.
 Tour organized by the travel agency “Eurama – Sightseeing Budapest City Tour”.

-Hotel pick up at 8.30 a.m.
+The pick up from the hotel at 8.30 a.m.
 At 9.00 a.m. – meeting with all participants of the trip and our tour guide, departure.

 Travel to Esztergom takes us 1,5h.
 In Esztergom, there is the largest and most important cathedral in Hungary: Cathedral in Esztergom.
 The first stop, however, is on the Slovakia side, which shares the border with Hungary through the bridge on the Danube river.
 From this side of the river band, there is the best view of the cathedral building.